-Breathwork also stimulates the vagus nerve which sends a message to the brain to relax.
+Breathwork also stimulates the vagus nerve, which sends a message to the brain to relax.
 The increase in oxygen to the brain creates a euphoric feeling.
 It reduces anxiety and flushes the lymphatic system.
-It also feels great.
-On days when I’m tired and then when I do breathwork, I get an energy that I can’t really describe.
+It also feels great on days when I’m tired, and when I do breathwork, I get the energy that I can’t really describe.

 How do you do breath work?

 Breathe deeply from the abdomen.

 Repeat 5-10 times.

 It is normal to feel dizzy at first.
 These are just your cells adapting to the oxygen.